-

 A chat with LCRH’s Group Nurse Manager Jane Holman about her career in Reproductive Health.

-The Impact on my Fertility from my Life as a Professional Athlete, by Dr Lynne Chapman
+The Impact on my Fertility from my Life training to be a Professional Athlete, by Dr Lynne Chapman

 ‘I personally experienced difficulty conceiving my children and have never been entirely sure whether this was related to the intensity of training, my low BMI in adolescence, or other factors.’